 Here’s a quick overview of the hosting plans offered by GreenGeeks:

-- WordPress Hosting: Their WordPress hosting is basically the same as their shared hosting plan, but it seems to be specially enhanced for WordPress.
+WordPress Hosting: Their WordPress hosting is basically the same as their shared hosting plan, but it seems to be especially enhanced for WordPress.
 We haven’t tested it yet, but will do it soon.

 - Free domain?
 Yes.

 - Hidden Fees and Clauses: Your account must not use more than 100 percent of 1 CPU core and/or 1GB memory, or 20 concurrent connections or 75,0000 files or you will risk account termination.
 If a due invoice is not paid within four days, your account will be suspended and you will need to pay a reactivation fee of $15 to have your account back online.

 - Account Activation: Quick account activation.

 - Installation of Apps and CMSs (WordPress, Joomla, etc.): 1-click install tool to easily install popular apps and CMSs.